Rise of the Silicon Valley Small Business

 I expect these tailwinds to continue through the downturn and beyond.
 For most of 2022, startups were told that they needed to aggressively adapt to new times.
 While it may not be the right fit for every product or sector, the “Silicon Valley small business” is an adaptation that can serve truly entrepreneurial teams well.
 Regardless, I expect to see more SV-SBs rise up this year and more success stories emerge.
 And I’m hopeful the archetype will enter the tech cultural mainstream, and perhaps the startup funding ecosystem itself will even adapt to serve it.

 ‘Silicon Valley’ here is used, as eloquently explained on Wikipedia, “as a synecdoche for the American high-technology economic sector … a global synonym for leading high-tech research and enterprises.”
+I use it as an archetype, not a geographic limitation.

 The size of a “small business” varies by who defines it.
 The OECD (Organisation for Economic Co-operation and Development) outlines different categories according to size.
 “Small and medium-sized enterprises (SMEs) employ fewer than 250 people.
 SMEs are further subdivided into micro enterprises (fewer than 10 employees), small enterprises (10 to 49 employees), medium-sized enterprises (50 to 249 employees).”